facebook/react-native-website/website/blog/2019-03-12-releasing-react-native-059.md

 React Native is a large and complex project with a complicated repository.
 This makes the codebase less approachable to contributors, difficult to test, and bloated as a dev dependency.
 [Lean Core](https://github.com/react-native-community/discussions-and-proposals/issues/6) is our effort to address these issues by migrating code to separate libraries for better management.
 The past few releases have seen the first steps of this, but [let's get serious](https://www.youtube.com/watch?v=FMLKb4or8yg).

 You may notice that additional components are now officially deprecated.
 This is great news, as there are now owners for these features actively maintaining them.
-Heed the warning messages and migrate to the new libraries for these features, because in they will be removed in a future release.
+Heed the warning messages and migrate to the new libraries for these features, because they will be removed in a future release.
 Below is a table indicating the component, its status, and where you may migrate your use to.

 | Component            | Deprecated? | New home                                                                                                                                                 |
 | -------------------- | ----------- | -------------------------------------------------------------------------------------------------------------------------------------------------------- |